lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 2. For each recipient:

-    - The recipient's public key is used with the Encapsulate() function to obtain a pairwise shared secret and the ciphertext for the recipient.
+    - The recipient's public key is used with the KEM Encapsulate() function to obtain a pairwise shared secret and the ciphertext for the recipient.

     - The key-derivation function is used to derive a pairwise key-encryption key, called KEK, from the pairwise shared secret and other data that is sent in the clear.